jblukach/caretaker/README.md

 ### Misconfiguration

-Every day at 11 AM UTC, a.k.a.
-6 AM CT, queries run against Censys for misconfigurations that expose insecure services to the Internet.
-Thank you to **Censys** for providing research access that makes this feature possible!
+Every day at 10:30 AM UTC, a.k.a.
+5:30 AM CT, queries run against Censys for misconfigurations that expose insecure services to the Internet.

+Thank you to **Censys** for providing research access that makes this possible!

 - https://search.censys.io